marytal/in-60-seconds/PITCHME.md

 @snap[south-west span-65]

-- Jeff Bezos
+@quote[It's not an experiment if you know it's going to work. - Jeff Bezos]
 @snapend
-@quote[It's not an experiment if you know it's going to work.]

 ---